dislocated hips in pets

 Reimbursed $2,588 for FHO surgery

 A pet that is non-weight bearing should always be seen by a veterinarian as quickly as possible.
-Luckily, whether a dislocated hip, fractured limb or ligament injury is to blame, pet health insurance can help pay the vet bills – from the correction of the dislocated hip to therapy sessions and management of secondary conditions like arthritis – as long as the condition is not pre-existing.
+Luckily, whether a dislocated hip, fractured limb or ligament injury is to blame, a pet health insurance plan can help pay the vet bills – from the correction of the dislocated hip to therapy sessions and management of secondary conditions like arthritis – as long as the condition is not pre-existing.